FULL HOME INSPECTION, 4POINT AND WIND MITIGATION, MOLD TEST, SEWER SCOPE, LEAD PAINT TEST AND ASBESTOS INSPECTION.

 COMMERCIAL INSPECTION - A Commercial Inspection reviews the whole building on its interior and its exterior, from the roof to the foundation.
 The inspectiion will include a visual review of all areas of the building and its systems.
 This would normally include the interior and exterior walls, structural frame, roof, the exterior parking and pedestrian surfaces, interior floors, all plumbing, electrical and heating/cooling equipment.
 The inspeciton will include a review of the mechanical systems by opening the normal access plates and service compartment covers to allow an interior assessment of the particular piece of equipment.

-WDO/TERMITE performed by P3 - Although commonly referred to as a "termite inspection," WDO stands for "wood-destroying organism," and a proper WDO inspection looks for evidence of infestation by termites (both subterranean and dry wood types), wood decay, wooddevouring beetles, as well as evidence of past infestations, damage to wood, or conditions conducive to infestation; and evidence of past treatments.
+WDO/TERMITE performed by an affiliated - Although commonly referred to as a "termite inspection," WDO stands for "wood-destroying organism," and a proper WDO inspection looks for evidence of infestation by termites (both subterranean and dry wood types), wood decay, wooddevouring beetles, as well as evidence of past infestations, damage to wood, or conditions conducive to infestation; and evidence of past treatments.